LK1711/cheatsheets/docker.md

 Description: Docker Engine is Linux Virtual Machine which allows containers to share the same resources.
 Docker is based on Linux container technology.
 ```docker --version```
 ```docker-compose --version```
-**Docker-Compose** - a tool for defining and running multi-container Docker applications.
+**Docker-Compose** - a tool for defining and running multi-container Docker applications from one file.
 With Compose, you use a YAML file to configure your application’s services.
-Then, with a single command, you create and start all the services from your configuration.
+Then, with a single command, you create and start all the services (containers) from your configuration.
 To learn more about all the features of Compose, see the list of features.

 [**Docker Hub**](https://hub.docker.com) contains docker images.